 External treatment

-- Topical drug: Drugs inducing skin exfoliation or affecting skin cells production can cause less production of skin pigmentation.
+• Topical drug: Drugs inducing skin exfoliation or affecting skin cell production can cause less production of skin pigmentation.
 As a result, melasma will be faded.

-- Laser or light therapy: This helps exfoliation of superficial skin by reducing vascular functions.
+• Laser or light therapy: This helps exfoliate of superficial skin by reducing vascular functions.
 Therefore, it can reduce melasma.
 However, postoperative care is required.

 Internal treatment

-- Natural substance injection (Homeopathy) helps stimulating cells function, reducing chemical substances from skin cells, enhancing skin immune, and adjusting hormonal balance.
+• Natural substance injection (Homeopathy): helps stimulate cells to function, reducing chemical substances from skin cells, enhancing skin immunity, and adjusting the hormonal balance.

 We can prevent our skin from melasma by applying sunscreen having UVA and UVB protection.
 For the most effective results, avoid heat which can cause vasodilation, apply moisturizer, and avoid facial scrub.
 The key is your skin must be strong.
-Therefore, avoid using contraceptive or hormonal drugs to delay menopause since it affects all of your body systems.
-Intensive care and knowledge are needed for preventing causes of melasma and the recurrent.
+Therefore, avoid using contraceptives or hormonal drugs to delay menopause since it affects all of your body systems.
+Intensive care and knowledge are needed for preventing the causes of melasma and the recurrent.
 Moreover, our daily life can originate melasma in earlier.
-As a result, to stay young, we must maintain a good health, choose high-quality skin products, eating beneficial foods, and boosting your immune system as well.
+As a result, to stay young, we must maintain good health, choose high-quality skin products, eat beneficial foods, and boost our immune system as well.